SathesanThavabalasingam/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Sath Thavabalasingam is a Data Scientist at Tangerine Bank.
-His interests include developing elegant solutions to solve problems using data and analytics.
-He is currently involved in developing predictive models to drive acquisition and pricing optimization at Tangerine.
+I am currently a Data Scientist at Tangerine Bank, an online and mobile banking company.
+My interests include developing elegant solutions to solve problems using data and analytics.
+In my role I am involved in developing predictive models to drive acquisition and pricing optimization at Tangerine.

+Prior to transitioning to Data Science, my Ph.D research revolved around exploring human memory and perception.